St Gluvias: Church history

 The historic parish church of St Gluvias, dedicated to Gluvias of Cornwall (or Gluviacus) serves the Church of England parish of St Gluvias with Penryn.
 Gluvias of Cornwall was the son of Gwynllyw the warrior, King of Gwentlog, and a nephew of St Petroc.
 The church was founded in the 6th century and the parish was in the Middle Ages sometimes called Behethlan or Bohelland.
+There was a church here by 1291 which was re-dedicated in 1321 and associated with Glasney College; four of the vicars were later to be provosts of Glasney.

 In 1881 the church was in a dilapidated state and in need of thorough repair.
 It was rebuilt by J. P. St Aubyn in 1883 although the medieval tower survived and is built of blocks of granite.

 The church contains the brass of Thomas Kyllygrewe, c.
 1485.
 There are also three wall-monuments of interest: Samuel Pendarves, d.
 1693, and his wife; William Pendarves, d.
 1671, and his wife (both are curiously positioned with the figures which should face each other on either side of the corners of a window opening); and J. Kempe, d.
 1711, bust under drapery.

+In 1476 William Worcester reoorted that there was a pilgrim chapel of St Mary Magdalene at Cosawes.

 The Wesleyan missionary Benjamin Carvosso was born in this parish.
 Samuel Argall was buried here on 28 January 1626.

 There are two Cornish crosses in the parish; one at Enys and one at Penryn.
 The cross at Enys was originally at Sancreed and was set up at Enys in 1848.
 The small cross at Penryn was once built into the fish market; when this was pulled down the cross was saved and resited near the town hall in 1895.